all-contributors/all-contributors/src/content/docs/project/contribute.md

 ## Search

-Search is by algolia, the configuration is at <https://github.com/algolia/docsearch-configs/blob/master/configs/all-contributors.json>
+Search is by algolia, the configuration is at <https://github.com/algolia/docsearch-configs/blob/main/configs/all-contributors.json>

 ## Run the website locally:

-All Contributors currently uses [Docusaurus 1.x](https://docusaurus.io) for our documentation website.
+All Contributors currently uses [Astro](https://docs.astro.build/) and the [Starlight theme](https://starlight.astro.build/) for our documentation and website.

 To build the docs locally: